bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-59-patience-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 33</span></h3>
-<p>The ultimate life waits for others to ask for advice before offering it, respecting their autonomy and avoiding the frustration of unwanted guidance.</p>
+<p>Joa waits for others to ask for advice before offering it, respecting their autonomy and avoiding the frustration of unwanted guidance.</p>
 </div>

 <div class="verse">